CSNLWigner/mouse-acc-rnn-contextgatedattention/readme.txt

 params.yaml and params-rnn.yaml: setup file for modules, sampling constants, experiment trial structure, output files, and the rnn model parameters.

+All folder references below are relative to the root folder.

 The code is in src/
-options.jl lists possible options.
-If no -s mouse given, all mice are used in all calculations run.py: contains the main branching caller routine, based on command line options preprocess.jl: handles mouse experiment specific loaders, generators figure.jl: will produce figure files from precalculated and cached results data
+options.jl lists the possible [OPTIONS].
+Calculations for all mice need to omit "-s mouse" options. run.py: contains the main branching caller routine, based on command line options preprocess.jl: handles mouse experiment specific loaders, generators figure.jl: will produce figure files from precalculated and cached results data